jacopocarlini/torMovi/README.md

 `npm install`

 #Esecution
-In the root directory of eMovi open a terminal and use this command:
+In the root directory of torMovi open a terminal and use this command:

 `npm start`